Tax Management India. Com

 X X X X Extracts X X X X

-..... to be satisfied :- 1. there is the satisfaction of the Asstt.
+..... :- 1. there is the satisfaction of the Asstt.
 Collector that raw naptha brought is intended for use in the manufacture of fertilizers; 2.
 Chapter X has to be followed and the requirements set out thereunder have to be satisfied.
 The appellants have pleaded that they hold a L-6 Licence under which they were allowed to get raw naptha at concessional rate of duty.
 So far as the proviso (1) under para 1 of the notification is concerned, the same is satisfied it is not In dispute that the appellants were allowed to receive raw naptha which was issued only on the satisfaction that appellants intended to use the same for the manufacture of fertilizers.
-He however, could not produce a copy of L-6 licence as also an application .....
+He however, could not produce a copy of L-6 licence as also an application filed by them for .....

 X X X X Extracts X X X X